First Indochina War: Partition

+In August Operation Passage to Freedom began, consisting of the evacuation of Catholic and other Vietnamese civilians from communist North Vietnamese persecution.

 The Geneva Accords promised elections in 1956 to determine a national government for a united Vietnam.
 Neither the United States government nor Ngô Đình Diệm's State of Vietnam signed anything at the 1954 Geneva Conference.
 With respect to the question of reunification, the non-communist Vietnamese delegation objected strenuously to any division of Vietnam, but lost out when the French accepted the proposal of Việt Minh delegate Phạm Văn Đồng, who proposed that Vietnam eventually be united by elections under the supervision of "local commissions".
 The United States countered with what became known as the "American Plan", with the support of South Vietnam and the United Kingdom.
 It provided for unification elections under the supervision of the United Nations, but was rejected by the Soviet delegation.
 From his home in France, Bảo Đại appointed Ngô Đình Diệm as Prime Minister of South Vietnam.
 With American support, in 1955 Diem used a referendum to remove the former Emperor and declare himself the president of the Republic of Vietnam.

 When the elections failed to occur, Việt Minh cadres who stayed behind in South Vietnam were activated and started to fight the government.
 North Vietnam also invaded and occupied portions of Laos to assist in supplying the National Liberation Front guerrillas fighting in South Vietnam.
-The war gradually escalated into the Second Indochina War, more commonly known as the Vietnam War in the West and the American War in Vietnam.
+The war gradually escalated into the Second Indochina War, more commonly known as the Vietnam War.